damnhipster/ember-cli-masthead-injector/README.md

 ##Usage

-One or more of the following placeholders can be placed anywhere that makes sense in your `app/index.html` file.
+One or more of the following placeholders can be placed anywhere that makes sense in your `app/index.html` or 'tests/index.html' files.

 ###<!-- @import skycomCss -->